Nassau County Office of the Inspector General

 § Conducting in-person and telephonic interviews.

-§ Participating in field work, including site visits, field observations, and surveillance.
+§ Performing field work, including site visits, field observations, photography, and surveillance.

 § Reviewing financial disclosures, vendor disclosures, and conducting research on entities seeking to do business with the County.